🎅 CHRISTMAS & NEW YEAR SALE: 40% OFF WAVE TRIBE PRODUCTS (CODE: CHRISTMAS40) FROM DEC 4 - JAN 1 + FREE ECO DECKPAD FOR ORDERS +$75 🎅

 Garbage is one of the scariest things in the ocean because it harms marine life and threatens ecosystems.

-Photo: ©️ J B on pexels.com
+Photo by J B on Pexels

 Last but not least, the scariest thing you can find in the ocean is garbage.
 It is ugly, and it is a menacing threat to all lives above and under the ocean.
 Whether you enjoy a day at the beach or deep diving into the sea, you will undoubtedly encounter at least one or two kinds of trash.